Mozhaysky District, Moscow Oblast: Geography

 The territory of the district is mostly hilly with the highest point of about 310 m above sea level.
 Major rivers include the Moskva, the Protva, the Luzha, and the Vorya.
 Mozhaysk Reservoir is located in the district.
 About 42% of the district's territory is covered by forests.

 History

 The district was established in 1929.

+Governance

+The structure of local government bodies of the Mozhaysky District is: